 By Sarah Stevenson

-Local sourcing, sustainable foods, and improved nutrition—these are just a few of the buzzwords that food and beverage managers will need to keep track of in 2012 and beyond.
-The National Restaurant Association recently released its "What's Hot in 2012" survey, which details the latest business, technology and menu trends in the culinary field from a poll of nearly 1,800 pros.
+Local sourcing, sustainable foods, and improved nutrition—these are just a few of the buzzwords that food and beverage managers will need to keep track of.
+The National Restaurant Association recently released its "What's Hot in 2016" survey, which details the latest business, technology and menu trends in the culinary field from a poll of nearly 1,800 pros.

 Knowing what's trending in the field helps food and beverage managers stand out from the crowd and bring new and exciting culinary experiences to their customers, too—and they're also topics aspiring or current students in these fields should be aware of, too.